What in the world does selling stuff on eBay have in common with fancy pants stock market investing?

 Selling on eBay is simple, but the way you get items to sell can be very diverse.
-For most individuals who sell on the platform, you find your items at different places for a cheap price and list them on eBay at a higher price.
-The reason you’re able to sell items at a higher price on eBay is mainly due to having such a high customer base.
+For most individuals who sell on the platform, you find your items at different places for a low price and list them on eBay at a higher price.
+You’re able to sell items at a higher price on eBay, mainly due to having such a high customer base.

-There are some people who get items in bulk at a wholesale price and are able to list the items on eBay to sell at market rates.
-This is more like having your own e-commerce store but is easier than creating a website because eBay gets so much traffic and your website might not starting out.
+Some people get items in bulk at a wholesale price and can list the items on eBay to sell at market rates.
+This is more like having your own e-commerce store, but it is easier than creating a website because eBay gets so much traffic, and your website might not start.
 It’s also a lot less work to sell on eBay than to create your own website.

-I’m not a stock market expert, so you can check this article out for a better explanation.
-At a high level, when you purchase a stock, you’re purchasing a small portion of a company.
-The stock price is determined by supply and demand and goes up and down depending on how the company does.
+I’m not a stock market expert, so that you can check this article out for a better explanation.
+When you purchase a stock at a high level, you’re purchasing a small portion of a company.
+The stock price is determined by supply and demand and goes up and down depending on how it does.